 That's not all, either.
 An effective mission statement should be designed to inspire your company's audience, expressing not only what it aims to achieve, but also the reasoning behind it.
 You want to create emotional connections that consumers can bond with and develop a sense of loyalty to.

-If all of this sounds daunting, then don't panic.
-To show you how it's done, we've compiled some of the most famous company mission statement examples, each of which has created an authentic, motivating and passionate message for their audience, and which hopefully can inspire you to do the same.
+To show you how it's done, we've compiled some of the most famous company mission statements, each of which has created an authentic, motivating and passionate message for their audience.
+Hopefully, they can inspire you to do the same.

 100% slave free, the norm in chocolate.